What processes are in place to ensure vaccine safety and effectiveness?

 The Food and Drug Administration's Vaccines and Related Biological Products Advisory Committee (VRBPAC), which provides advice to the Commissioner of the FDA and evaluates data concerning safety, effectiveness and appropriate use of vaccines, for which the FDA has regulatory responsibility.

-The Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices (ACIP), which provides advice and guidance to the Director of the CDC.
-ACIP provides recommendations on use of vaccines in the U.S. civilian population based on disease epidemiology, vaccine safety, vaccine efficacy and effectiveness, quality of evidence reviewed, economic analyses, and implementation issues.
+The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices (ACIP), which provides advice and guidance to the Director of the Centers for Disease Control and Prevention (CDC).
+ACIP provides recommendations on use of vaccines in the U.S. civilian population based on disease epidemiology, vaccine safety, vaccine efficacy and effectiveness, quality of evidence reviewed, economic analyses and implementation issues.

-The American Medical Association partnered with FDA for two webinars further outlining the vaccine development and FDA review process.
+The American Medical Association partnered with FDA and CDC for a series of webinars further outlining the vaccine development and review process.

 What information does FDA require of manufacturers to issue an "Emergency Use Authorization"?